If you want to learn how to season and cook Southern greens like a true Southerner, look no further!

 Make ahead and storage

-If you need to make Southern greens in advance, I recommend cooking them no more than 3 days in advance and, cook them twice.
+If you need to make Southern greens in advance, I recommend cooking them no more than 3 days in advance.

 Make the pot liquor first then add the greens and seasonings.
 Cook the greens only halfway at this point - don't cook them all the way.
 Store greens and liquid in the refrigerator until you're ready to serve.